Introduction

 We’ll cover which fruits, vegetables, proteins, and grains are not only delicious treats for your pup, but also provide important vitamins, minerals, and nutrients.
 You’ll learn the benefits of foods like blueberries, sweet potatoes, salmon, and oatmeal.
 We’ll also outline what foods to definitely avoid giving your dog.

-By the end, you’ll have a better understanding of how to incorporate healthy people food into your dog’s diet.
+VIEW LATEST PRICEBy the end, you’ll have a better understanding of how to incorporate healthy people food into your dog’s diet.
 As always, check with your vet, introduce new foods gradually, and monitor your dog closely for any adverse reactions.
+By doing so, you can ensure your furry friend stays happy and healthy while enjoying a more varied and nutritious diet.
+Additionally, consider the benefits of set mealtime for Havanese or other small breeds, as it helps regulate their digestion and establish a consistent routine.
+This structure not only promotes better eating habits but also strengthens the bond between you and your dog during those shared moments.

 Chapter 1: Fruits and Vegetables